 The colonies secretly detested Spain's military rule, but remained loyal to the Spanish crown for nearly three centuries.
 When the King of Spain was overthrown at the beginning of the 19th century, Chileans began to consider independence and self-government.

 And speaking of freedom, Jose de San Martin, and Bernardo O'Higgins, and their up-start armies drove out the Spanish and achieved their independence from Spain in 1818.
 Bernardo O'Higgins would later become Chile's first president.

-) for the control of the Atacama Desert areas.
-During that war Chile gained more land to the north and Bolivia lost its outlet to the open sea; proving disastrous (even today
+Chile defeated Bolivia and Peru in a regional war (1879-1883) for the control of the Atacama Desert areas.
+During that war Chile gained more land to the north and Bolivia lost its outlet to the open sea; proving disastrous (even today) for its economy.